 - There appears to be an opportunity for most organizations to improve the nature and type of key risk indicators included in their management dashboard systems.
-Across the full sample, only 30% report that they are "mostly satisfied" or "very satisfied" with their organization's KRIs. - The majority of public companies are not satisfied with their organization's KRIs. - Financial services organizations are most likely to have effective KRIs. - The growing use of data analytics may provide opportunities for management to strengthen their management "dashboards" to include more information that helps track potential risks on the horizon.
+Across the full sample, only 28% report that their KRIs are "mostly" to "extensively" robust. - Surprisingly, fewer than one-half of the financial services organizations have KRIs that are "mostly" to "extensively" robust. - The growing use of data analytics may provide opportunities for management to strengthen their management "dashboards" to include more information that helps track potential risks on the horizon.

-RISK MONITORING ROCESSES

-FREQUENCY OF RISK COMMUNICATIONS TO SENIOR EXECUTIVES
+RISK MONITORING PROCESSES FREQUENCY OF RISK COMMUNICATIONS TO SENIOR EXECUTIVES

 As chief risk officers and risk committees aggregate and discuss risk information generated by the entity's ERM process, they periodically elevate risk information to the senior executive team, particularly when risks are escalating at a rapid pace.
-To get a sense for the frequency of communications to senior executives, we asked respondents to indicate how often they communicate key risks to senior executives.
+To get a sense about the frequency of communications to senior executives, we asked respondents to indicate how often they communicate key risks to senior executives.
 Respondents could indicate more than one type of communication frequency.

 PERCENTAGE OF RESPONDENTS How are key risks communicated to senior executives?
-Full Sample Largest Organizations (Revenues >\$1B) Public Companies Financial Services Not-for-Profit Organizations Ad hoc discussions at management meetings 38% 23% 23% 27% 40% Scheduled agenda discussion at management meetings 26% 29% 27% 30% 30% Monthly written risk report submitted by management 5% 5% 6% 8% 2% Quarterly written risk report submitted by management 17% 25% 27% 22% 12% Annual written risk report submitted by management 14% 18% 17% 13% 16%
+Full Sample Largest Organizations (Revenues >\$1B) Public Companies Financial Services Not-for-Profit Organizations Ad hoc discussions at management meetings 40% 28% 25% 35% 35% Scheduled agenda discussion at management meetings 24% 27% 25% 26% 27% Monthly written risk report submitted by management 4% 5% 7% 4% 3% Quarterly written risk report submitted by management 18% 25% 28% 25% 16% Annual written risk report submitted by management 14% 15% 15% 10% 19%

-- Across the full sample, risk communications to senior management are most likely to be ad hoc and reported as part of other management meetings. - Between one-quarter and one-third of organizations communicate risk information to senior executives as part of a scheduled agenda discussion at management meetings, which is typically occurring on a quarterly basis.
+- Across the full sample, risk communications to senior management are most likely to be ad hoc and reported as part of other management meetings. - About one-quarter of organizations communicate risk information to senior executives as part of a scheduled agenda discussion at management meetings, while many provide a written report submitted to management usually on a quarterly basis.